 A customer feedback loop is a repetitive process of gathering feedback from customers and making product improvements based on that feedback.
 In other terms, the customer feedback loop is a continual process of improving products based on the user’s opinion.
 This loop is a sort of “mutual causal relationship” in which both influence each other.

 The voice of customers is not only their dissatisfaction with the product or their bad reputation.
-Sometimes, it leaves an impressive experience of the product, what it has helped solve the problem, how efficiently it works.
+Sometimes, it leaves an impressive experience of the product, what it has helped solve the problem, and how efficiently it works.

 This section will discuss some solid points about why customer feedback loops are essential in today’s market and why companies need to follow this trend.